AMC-ai/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- the relational database is where it holds data using table and keys that connect to each other that can be accessed by sql (api) to work with the data

 - [ ] Why do tables need a `primary key`?

+- to ensure accurate accessibility to the data in that specific record in the table

 - [ ] What is the name given to a table column that references the primary key on another table.

+- foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- we need intermediary table to bridge the data btwn to tables like we can do with .join using fk

 ## Minimum Viable Product